 Jane Randolph returned to the series for the second and final time as Marcia Brooks.
 Marcia fills the same type of role Wendy Barrie played in the first two films, dazzled by the Falcon's kisses and jealously fending off other women, while occasionally serving as his Gal Friday.
 In between making THE FALCON'S BROTHER and THE FALCON STRIKES BACK, Randolph and Conway costarred with Kent Smith and Simone Simon in the Val Lewton-Jacques Tourneur classic CAT PEOPLE (1942).

-Jean Brooks, who plays the Spanish-speaking girl asking the Falcon's help at the end of the movie, would also appear in five more FALCON films, playing a different role in each one!
+Jean Brooks, who plays the Spanish-speaking girl asking the Falcon's help at the end of the movie, would also appear in four more FALCON films, playing a different role in each one!